CartoDB/mobile-sdk/docs/guides/02-data-sources.md

 #### CARTO Online Vector Tile Layer

-The Mobile SDK contains built-in vector tiles, as provided by CARTO maps as a service, and is avilale for all account plans.
+The Mobile SDK contains built-in vector tiles, as provided by CARTO maps as a service, and is available for all account plans.
 This is useful for basic maps.
-For vector styling, you can use the same assets provided for offline tiles (OSMBright with 3D buildings [osmbright.zip](/docs/carto-engine/mobile-sdk/getting-started/#sample-apps)).

 <div class="js-TabPanes">
   <ul class="Tabs">